Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 \section{The TASEP on the circle as a periodic directed LPP model}

 In this section, we give a description of the TASEP on the circle as an exponential corner growth model on $\Z^2$ in a periodic environment.
-The presented objects such as last passage times, geodesics and competition interfaces are well-studied for the corner growth representation of the TASEP on the integers in a respective i.i.d.\ exponential environment; see for example \cite{S:LectureNotes} for an overview.
-We use these notions and concepts in the upcoming sections for periodic environments in order to derive similar estimates as for i.i.d.\ environments, with a focus on flat geodesics.
+The presented objects such as last passage times, geodesics and competition interfaces are well-studied for the corner growth representation of the TASEP on the integers, respectively in an i.i.d.\ exponential environment; see for example \cite{S:LectureNotes} for an overview.
+We use these notions and concepts from i.i.d.\ environments in the upcoming sections in order to derive similar estimates for periodic environments.
+Moreover, we will allow for flat geodesics, corresponding to the case where $k$ is of smaller order than $N$.